Desmond Fitzpatrick: Post-war career

 On 25 March 1964, he became the Chief of Staff of the British Army of the Rhine and General Officer Commanding Rhine Army Troops.
 Then on 24 April 1965, he was promoted to temporary lieutenant general and became General Officer Commanding-in-Chief Northern Ireland Command, the rank was made substantive on 4 June 1965.
 He was advanced to Knight Commander of the Order of the Bath in the 1965 Queen's Birthday Honours, by which time, and he had also been appointed honorary colonel of the Royals.
 He left Northern Ireland on 9 July 1966, and succeeded Geoffrey Baker as Vice Chief of the General Staff on 25 July.
 Next, on 1 May 1968 he relinquished that post, and on 10 July he was given the local rank of general and appointed to command the British Army of the Rhine and the NATO Northern Army Group, his rank became substantive on 1 October.
 During his time with the Northern Army Group, Fitzpatrick became well respected among his NATO colleagues "for his intellectual capabilities and for his finesse in dealing with international problems" and acquired a reputation as a soldier with particular skill for diplomacy.
 He relinquished the colonelcy of the Royals on 29 March 1969 when the regiment was amalgamated into the Blues and Royals, becoming deputy colonel of the new regiment until 9 December 1974.
 He was appointed ADC (General) on 9 January 1970.

 Because of his skill and good reputation, Fitzpatrick appointment as Deputy Supreme Allied Commander Europe (DSACEUR) was announced in April 1970, he took up the post on 1 December 1970, and was promoted to Knight Grand Cross of the Order of the Bath in the 1971 New Year Honours.
 He was appointed Colonel Commandant of the Royal Armoured Corps on 1 April 1971.
 He served as DSACEUR until 12 November 1973, and retired from the Army on 26 January 1974.

 Retirement

 After retiring, Fitzpatrick was appointed to a five-year term Lieutenant Governor of Jersey, beginning in 1974.
 He was appointed Colonel of the Blues and Royals (Gold Stick) on 17 December 1979 and held the post until 1998.
 He was appointed Knight Grand Cross of the Royal Victorian Order in the 1997 New Year Honours.
 He died on 12 October 2002 at the age of 89.
+There is a memorial plaque to him in the Guards' Chapel, Wellington Barracks, London.